derickschaefer/static-cache-wrangler/README.md

 ## What It Does

-Static Cache Generator automatically creates static HTML versions of your WordPress pages as visitors browse your site.
+Static Cache Wrangler automatically creates static HTML versions of your WordPress pages as visitors browse your site.
 It downloads and localizes all assets (CSS, JS, images, fonts) so the exported site works without an internet connection.

 **Perfect for:**
 - Creating offline documentation